Types

 Polymorphism with type variables

-FunC has Miller-Rabin type system with support for polymorphic functions.
-For example, the following function:
+FunC features a Miller-Rabin-type system with support for polymorphic functions.
+For example, consider the following function:

 forall X -> (X, X) duplicate(X value) {